AlexSzatmary/puzzle-bicycle/README.md

 For creators, Puzzle Bicycle lets you,
 * set and solve your puzzle simultaneously
 * know when your puzzle becomes impossible due to an error
-* confirm that your puzzle has the difficulty level you intend (TODO)
+* confirm that your puzzle has the difficulty level you intend

 For players, Puzzle Bicycle lets you,
 * automate moves that you find easy
 * reset your puzzle to before your first mistake
-* ask for hints that teach you how to solve like experts (TODO)
+* ask for hints that teach you how to solve like experts

 Puzzle Bicycle will not generate random puzzles.